 Previously located in the old royal barn near Gripsholms Castle in Mariefred, the museum with its entire art collection and workshop burnt down to the ground in March 2014.
 Following the fire, Grafikens Hus has been without a fixed location, but has kept its activities going through various c/o-operations, with workshops, print productions, podcasts, lectures, exhibitions and residency programs.
 As of the beginning of 2016, Grafikens Hus was re-established in Södertälje, where we continue to produce art projects and explore the possibilities of printmaking, whilst building a brand new museum.

 ‘Barnens Löpsedlar’ is an ongoing art project in Södertälje where children are encouraged to express their opinions about their home town by using printmaking techniques.
-The first round of the project was held at Soldalaskolan.
+The first round of the project was held 2016 at Soldalaskolan.
+An exhibition at Stadshuset, Södertälje was held to present the children’s work.
+The second round was at Fornbackaskolan in autumn 2017.

 ‘Ut-tryck’ is a collaborative art project by Grafikens Hus Artist-in-Residence Saadia Hussain.
 Together with Hussain, Grafikens Hus invited young girls (aged 13 to 19) from different areas across Södertälje to collaborate on the creation of a new site-specific work.
 With Hussain as the Artistic Director, the girls created a large new mural together in Södertälje’s Skate- and Parkour park.